When it comes to pet grooming, achieving a polished and professional look is important, and

 removing too much hair and compromising the coat’s overall balance.
 Chunking scissors require

-a gentle and controlled motion to create seamless transitions.
-Regular maintenance of the shears,
+a gentle and controlled motion to create smooth transitions.
+Regular maintenance of the scissors,

 including cleaning, oiling, and sharpening, is essential to ensure their effectiveness and